- My NYPL

 Launched in conjunction with the Library’s 2009/10 exhibition, Candide at 250: Scandal and Success, Candide 2.0 was an experiment in public reading and communal annotation.
 In the spirit of Candide’s famous closing line “let us cultivate our garden,” we commissioned readers, or “gardeners,” from a wide variety of backgrounds (professors, novelists, playwrights, translators) to plant seeds of commentary in assigned chapters, preparing the ground for a fertile public conversation.
 The experiment ran for two months and amassed over 200 comments, suggesting what might be possible were the library to host more robust social editions, for scholarly, classroom or creative communities.

-Ben Vershbow (Founder/Manager) - @subsublibrary
+Ben Vershbow (Director, Digital Library + Labs) - @subsublibrary

 David Riordan (Product Manager) - @riordan

-Matt Miller (Applications Developer, Archives) - @thisismmiller
+Matt Miller (Applications Developer) - @thisismmiller

 Mauricio Giraldo (Interaction Designer/Developer) - @mgiraldo